BBQ Spaghetti with pulled pork combines big barbeque flavors with the comforting combo of classic spaghetti!

-- 1 tbsp Cooking oil
+- 1 tablespoon cooking oil

-- Place pork in the slow cooker with 1/4 cup of water and liquid smoke, and cook on low for 6 hours, or until easily shredded with a fork.
+- Place pork in the slow cooker with ¼ cup of water and liquid smoke, and cook on low for 6 hours, or until easily shredded with a fork.

 - Shred pork and add half bottle of BBQ sauce to combine.

 - Heat oil in a large saute pan or skillet over medium heat and saute green peppers and onions until tender and slightly charred.

 - Place spaghetti in a large pot of salted boiling water and cook according to the package directions.

 - Add remaining BBQ sauce to the pepper and onion mixture and heat until warmed, while noodles cook.